peterzsilak/hackintosh-asus-tuf-b560m-plus-wifi/readme.md

 ## Project plans

-  * extending with AMD VGA, the iGPU is just a temporary solution
+  * I will soon expand the system with AMD VGA, the iGPU is only a temporary solution.

-  * investigation the cause of random restarts, and fix
+  * I am looking into the cause of the random reboots and plan to fix it.

+  * If the intel ax201 does not stabilize, I will replace it with the Fenvi T919.